-Anonymous data collection through the website
+Anonymous data collected through this website

 In addition to the information we collect as described above, we use technology to collect anonymous information about the use of our website.
 For example, our web server automatically logs which pages of our website our visitors view, their IP addresses and which web browsers they use.
 This technology does not personally identify you.
 Instead, it simply enables us to compile statistics about our visitors and their use of our website.
 Our website contains hyperlinks to other pages on our website.
 We may use technology to track how often these links are used and which pages on our website our visitors choose to view.
 Again this technology does not identify you personally.
 It simply enables us to compile statistics about the use of these hyperlinks.